Wei-N-Ning/luaExamples/README.md

 Lua Programming Examples
 ========================

-### Purpose of this project?
+## Purpose of this project?

 As the title suggests these are the programming examples written in Lua for (my) learning purpose.

-Coming from a C++ and Python background I tend to think (immaturally) that there exists solution in Lua for every problem I can solve nicely in the former languages.
+Coming from a C++ and Python background I tend to think immaturally that there exists a solution in Lua for every problem I can solve nicely in the former languages.

 This is obviously not true, but toying with this idea helps me to see the boundary of Lua as well as its fields of application.
+I have documented some of these in the examples.

-Despite of the differences between Lua other languages, here are still many patterns that apply equally well in Lua, such as encapsulation, state & strategy.
+Despite of the differences between Lua other languages, there are still many patterns that apply equally well in Lua, such as encapsulation, state & strategy.
 You can find some of these patterns here.

-Some examples in this project are inspired by the book [Programming in Lua, 4th edition]( https://www.amazon.com/Programming-Lua-Fourth-Roberto-Ierusalimschy/dp/8590379868 )
+Lots of examples in this project are inspired by the book [Programming in Lua, 4th edition]( https://www.amazon.com/Programming-Lua-Fourth-Roberto-Ierusalimschy/dp/8590379868 )

-I have this habit of leaving page numbers or directly citing the contents of this book in the docstrings.
+Being a big fan of this book I have a habit of leaving page numbers or directly citing the contents of this book in the docstrings.

+I'm hoping to keep this project updated as often as I can.

-### Similar/Related Projects?
+## Similar/Related Projects?

 Definitely checkout the official [Lua project](https://github.com/lua/lua)